Current Research Degree Students

-Any queries related to course delivery or assessment should be directed to the Graduate School in the Health and Social Care Building, Garthdee.
+Any queries related to course delivery or assessment should be directed to the Graduate School in the Ishbel Gordon Building, Garthdee.
 You can also contact the PgCert Administrator on 01224 262301 or email email@example.com.

 Future Delivery of Module 1

-For students commencing in February 2018, the Graduate School Induction Programme will be held in February 2018 (date to be confirmed).
-Module 1 will be delivered in March 2018 (date to be confirmed) and attendance is mandatory for all research degree students.
+For students commencing in October 2019, the Graduate School Induction Programme will be held in November 2019 (date to be confirmed).
+Module 1 will be delivered again March 2020 (date to be confirmed) for those commencing in February 2020 and attendance at the PgCert Research Methods course is mandatory for all research degree students.

 Research Governance and Ethics